-During the course of our surveillance activity, carried out as explained above, no significant facts emerged requiring notification to the Supervisory Bodies nor do we have any proposals to make regarding the separate financial statements, their approval or any other matters relating to our mandate.
+During the course of our monitoring activities, carried out as explained above, no significant facts emerged requiring notification to the Supervisory Bodies nor do we have any proposals to make regarding the financial statements, their approval or any other matters relating to our mandate.

-In consideration of the foregoing, set out below is the specific information that this report is required to provide in accordance with the aforementioned Consob Communication no. 1025564 of 6 April 2001 and subsequent updates and in the order indicated thereby.
+The specific indications that this report has to provide are listed below, in accordance with Consob Communique of 6 April 2001 and subsequent updates.